kazabooboo/gizra.com/_posts/2010-01-03-organic-groups-7.md

 ---
-created: 1262533656
-layout: post
 tags:
 - Drupal-planet
-permalink: content/organic-groups-7
+permalink: /content/organic-groups-7/
 title: Organic groups 7!
+created: 1262533656
+layout: post
 ---
 You might have already heard, that <a href="http://cyrve.com/maintainership">Moshe Weitzman</a> has handed over Organic groups to me.
 It's fun and scary at the same time.